Consumer Medicine Information

 Things to be careful of

-This medicine can cause dizziness, sleepiness or confusion in some people
+This medicine can cause dizziness, tiredness or confusion in some people.
+If you have

 Things that may help your condition